mimblewimble/grin/doc/intro.md

   (because only a valid public key, matching the private key, will check against the signature).

-Hence, _what_ is being signed does not even matter (it can just be an empty string "").
-That signature, attached to every transaction, together with some additional data (like mining fees), is called a _transaction kernel_ and will be checked by all validators.
+This signature, attached to every transaction, together with some additional data (like mining fees), is called a _transaction kernel_ and is checked by all validators.

 ### Some Finer Points